-Imagine having a mentor, who has experienced the roadblocks and winnings, by your side to learn from.
-We have the expertise in professional networking to connect students with mentors and to provide the answers that they are looking for.
+Imagine having a career consultant as a mentor, who has experienced the roadblocks and winnings, by your side to learn from.
+We have the expertise in professional networking to connect students with career consultants and to provide the answers that they are looking for.

 CAREER REVIEWS- INTERVIEW WITH MENTORS